dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 3.1.
 Workspace Management

 -   **Workspace Path**: Each workflow run is executed in an isolated workspace located at `~/.tako/workspaces/<run-id>`.
 -   **Cleanup**: Workspaces are automatically cleaned up after a workflow completes successfully.
 For failed or persisted workflows, the workspace is retained to allow for debugging and resumption.
+A `tako workspace clean --older-than <duration>` command will be provided to clean up old workspaces.
 -   **Storage Quotas**: The initial design does not include storage quotas for workspaces.

 ### 3.2.
 Error Handling